intel-lab-lkp/linux/Documentation/dev-tools/ktap.rst

 This specification describes the generally accepted format of KTAP as it is currently used in the kernel.

-KTAP test results describe a series of tests (which may be nested: i.e., test can have subtests), each of which can contain both diagnostic data -- e.g., log lines -- and a final result.
+KTAP test results describe a series of tests (which may be nested: i.e., tests can have subtests), each of which can contain both diagnostic data -- e.g., log lines -- and a final result.
 The test structure and results are machine-readable, whereas the diagnostic data is unstructured and is there to